saleyn/erlexec/README.md

   PTY commands use the session/process group created by `setsid()`, so `{group, 0}` remains the equivalent of "own process group" in PTY mode.
 * Execute OS processes under different user credentials (using Linux capabilities).
+* Attach spawned processes to Linux cgroups for resource isolation and control.
 * Perform proper cleanup of OS child processes at port program termination time.

 This application provides significantly better control over OS processes than built-in `erlang:open_port/2` command with a `{spawn, Command}` option, and performs proper OS child process cleanup when the emulator exits.

+With support of Linux Control Groups (`cgroup`), `erlexec` is a robust tool for running untrusted or resource-intensive workloads safely within constrained environments, such as containerized or multi-tenant systems.

 The `erlexec` application has been in production use by Erlang and Elixir systems, and is considered stable.